koch-tobias/master-thesis/README.md

 │  ├─ deployment_pipeline </br>
 │  │  ├─ prediction.py </br>

-Here you can add the path to your input which you want to use for testing.
-It uses the models folder "final_models" for the predictions.
+In the file you can add the path to your input which you want to use for testing.
+The predictions are generated with the models in the folder "final_models".

 ### Tests
 In order to test functions individually and independently for proper operation, unit tests were developed using the pyTest library.
 These can be executed in the root folder by using the following command: